heinzermch/heinzermch.github.io/_posts/2020-03-28-on-loss-functions-part-1.md

 $$H(p,q) := H(p) + D_{KL}( p \mid \mid q) $$

-This tells us cross-entropy is the sum of the entropy of the target variable and the penalty which we incur by approximating the true distribution $$p$$ with the distribution $$q$$.
+Cross-entropy is the sum of the entropy of the target variable and the penalty which we incur by approximating the true distribution $$p$$ with the distribution $$q$$.
 The terms can be simplified:

 $$\begin{align*}
  H(p,q) &=  H(p) + D_{KL}( p \mid \mid q) \\